-3.1 Supporting FDOT Statewide Highway Safety Targets
+3.1 Language for MPO that Supports Statewide Targets

 On August 31, 2021, FDOT established statewide performance targets for the safety measures for calendar year 2022.
 On December 10, 2021, the Collier MPO agreed to support FDOT's statewide safety performance targets, thus agreeing to plan and program projects in the TIP that once implemented, are anticipated to make progress toward achieving the statewide targets.
 Table 3.1 presents the statewide and MPO safety targets.